“Make an opening—tzohar—for daylight…” (Bereishit 6:16)

 Our ancestral story teaches that even when preparing for a journey into the unknown, we are called to make space for the light enter.
 Facing flood and upheaval, Noah builds an ark—a protected vessel for what matters most—and into it he places a tzohar, an opening, to receive illumination.
 That wisdom lives in us still.

 Many of us are moving through the world with full hearts and busy lives, hungry for something we can’t quite name—deeper connection, renewed purpose, real time to remember who we are beneath the noise.
-Tzohar is Shefa’s three-night legal psilocybin retreat experience in Colorado, offered across two retreat dates in 2026, for Jews ready to build that opening: to be held in community, to journey inward, and to emerge with more spaciousness than they arrived with.
+Tzohar is Shefa’s three-night psilocybin retreat experience in Colorado, offered across two retreat dates in 2026, for Jews ready to build that opening: to be held in community, to journey inward, and to emerge with more spaciousness than they arrived with.

 Tzohar is a spiritual immersion for healing and self-discovery—for Jews ready to do this work together.